-Withington Girls’ School was founded in 1890 by a small group of eminent and far-sighted Manchester families who wanted the same educational opportunities available for their daughters as were already available to their sons.
+Withington Girls’ School was founded in 1890 by a small group of eminent and far-sighted Manchester families who wanted the same educational opportunities to be available for their daughters as were already available to their sons.

-All girls, throughout the School, engage in charity fundraising, collectively raising over £27,000 in 2014.
+All girls, throughout the School, engage in charity fundraising, collectively raising over £30,000 in 2016-17.
 There are special links with Barnardo’s, two schools and a hospital in Kenya and a school in Uganda.
-A group of Upper Sixth Formers engage in voluntary projects in The Gambia each December and pupils take part in annual World Challenge Expeditions, the most recent expedition being to the Ladakh region of Northern India.
+Groups of Upper Sixth Formers engage in voluntary projects in The Gambia and Uganda each year and pupils take part in annual World Challenge expeditions.
 Academic departments offer subject-related trips and activities in addition to cultural trips at home and overseas.

 The excellent quality of teaching is a major factor in the exceptional level of achievement secured by pupils, both within and outside the classroom.
-Staff are eager to share their passion and enthusiasm for their subjects and give willingly of their time to assist individual pupils outside lesson times; a particular strength of the School is the relationship between pupils and staff.
+Staff are eager to share their passion and enthusiasm for their subjects and give willingly of their time to assist individual pupils outside lesson times; the relationship between pupils and staff is a particular strength of the School.
+The School has little need for formal rules and runs on ‘the 3 Rs’ of Respect for self, Respect for others, and Responsibility for personal actions and its pupils thrive within the warm, friendly and supportive environment.
+At home or abroad, Withington girls attract positive comments and we are just as proud of them as they are of their School.

-Fees for the 2014/2015 academic year (per term):
+Fees for the 2017/2018 academic year (per term):

-Senior School and Sixth Form : £3600
+Senior School and Sixth Form : £3973

-Junior School: £2675
+Junior School: £2982